 Generally, the focus on nutrients for gut health falls on fibers, resistant starches, and fatty acids from fish oil, dairy, palm or coconut oils.
 Fermentation of excessive protein in the gut might contribute to dysbiosis and worsen gut health, but animal research suggests these effects are mitigated by increased fiber intake,94 (in other words, this isn’t likely to be an issue in a balanced diet) and few people over-consume protein in any event.
 In fact, the bigger issue for most people is not whether they consume too much protein, but that they don’t take in enough to thrive.
-Protein is critical to health, performance, and adherence to a good diet and so, taking a protein supplement (like Clean Lean Protein) can help to support health, and by extension, gut health.
+Protein is critical to health, performance, and adherence to a good diet and so, taking supplementing your diet with a powder (like Clean Lean Protein) can help to support health, and by extension, gut health.

 Are probiotics good for gut health?

 The research on probiotics is conflicting and there will be differences in results based on which species and strains of bacteria are used for which outcomes.
 Overall though, the accumulated evidence suggests that probiotic supplements can be useful for:

 - Dysbiosis in HIV97

 - Diarrhea, constipation, pain and bloating, symptoms of lactose intolerance, 99-102

 - Inflammatory bowel disease103

 - Possible improvement in both male and female hormone balance73, 75

 There are different microbiome signatures associated with poor health and with different health conditions and so, specific strains may be more or less useful for particular conditions.
 If you require specific treatment for a health condition or disorder, see a qualified practitioner who is well-versed in gut-health.